The US just reported 102,831 new Covid-19 infections in 1 day. That's an all-time high - KVIA

 “I was predicting just a week or two ago we’d hit 100,000 (new cases a day).
 I didn’t imagine it would be already there,” said William Haseltine, a former Harvard Medical School professor and chair of ACCESS Health International, a global health think tank.

-The US just reported its highest number of new coronavirus infections in a single day — 102,831 on Wednesday, according to data from Johns Hopkins University.
+The United States reported its highest number of new coronavirus infections in a single day — 102,831 on Wednesday, according to data from Johns Hopkins University.

+“The department has seen significant increases in the number of COVID-19 cases among younger age groups, particularly 19 to 24-year-olds,” the health department said.

+Also on Thursday, Illinois reported 9,935 new infections — up from its previous daily record of 7,899 on October 31.
+And another 97 deaths were reported Thursday, bringing Illinois’ coronavirus death toll to over 10,000.

-As hospitalizations and deaths surge, some officials are enacting new rules to try to control the virus’ spread.
+As hospitalizations and deaths surge nationwide, some officials are enacting new rules to try to control the virus’ spread.

 16 states set new records for hospitalizations